Non habitual residency

 Pensioners may benefit from tax savings or tax exemptions in Portugal and/or in the State of source regarding pension income.

-New amendments to the law will be introduce in 2020, introducing a 10% tax for pensions.
+New amendments to the law have been enacted in 2020, introducing a 10% tax for pensions.
 Non-habitual residents who already qualified, will benefit from the old regime – 0% tax on pensions.
 For more information see read our article here.

 As a general rule, the legal provisions applicable to private pensions (non-Governmental service pensions) paid to non-habitual residents allow for nil taxation both in the State of Source and in Portugal.